 Guide to Core Web Vitals

 By now you have undoubtedly heard about Googles Core Web Vitals.
+In the Summer of 2021, Google launched the Page Experience update.
+This updated, included a number of factors such as speed and other user experience related metrics including Core Web Vitals.
 Here I will explain what they are, how to improve them, and why they matter.

 Having a high scoring website in these areas will be extremely important for top rankings in an competitive industry.